WojtekKamilowski/CI_PP1_CDVMR/README.md

     The map is responsive, moves below the form for medium size screens and reduces its size for smaller screens.<br>
     <img src="docs/features/feature-map.jpg">
 </details>

+## Validation

+### HTML Validation
+To validate HTML of the website the W3C Markup Validation Service was used.